vphantom/pyriteview/README.md

 Article versioning hub for peer-reviewed publications.

 This simple hub allows publication editors, single edition editors, article authors as well as third-party reviewers to come together to centralize the peer-reviewing workflow.
-It was developed as a multilingual application in English and French, and 100% of linguistic content is in templates, so translating to new languages should be fairly easy.
+It was developed as a multilingual application in English and French, and 100% of linguistic content is in templates and dedicated "locale" files, so translating to new languages should be very easy.

 ### Why the name "Pyrite"?

-"PyriteView" is a play on the words "Peer Review".
+"PyriteView" is a bilingual play on the words "Peer Review".
 The [PyritePHP](https://github.com/vphantom/pyrite-php) framework which it uses was originally created specifically for this application.

 ### CURRENTLY UNDER ACTIVE DEVELOPMENT!